 A ‘staying in’ post with Heidi to chat all about Sunshine and Sweet Peas In Nightingale Square here.

-A guest post from Heidi to celebate Snowflakes and Cinnamon Swirls at the Winter Wonderland, explaining exactly what Christmas means to her here.
+A guest post from Heidi to celebrate Snowflakes and Cinnamon Swirls at the Winter Wonderland, explaining exactly what Christmas means to her here.

 Published by Simon and Schuster on 1st October 2020, The Winter Garden is available for purchase through the links here.